“Shaun writes the kind of smart comedy I like to use in my opening monologue.” – Jay Leno

 Additional comedy videos

-Each week we interview/chat with a couple of stand-up comedians or others from the comedy industry.
+Video podcast: Each week I interview/chat with a comedian or two or others from the comedy industry.

 Clean comedian Shaun Eli performs worldwide- call or email to ask about hiring him for your corporate function, industry conference, charity event, private party, community group, service organization, theatre or comedy club.